mapillary/OpenSfM/doc/source/building.rst

 Installing dependencies on Ubuntu
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are not using conda, see this `Dockerfile <https://github.com/mapillary/OpenSfM/blob/main/Dockerfile>`_ for the commands to install all dependencies on Ubuntu 20.04.
+If you are not using conda, see this `Dockerfile.ubuntu24 <https://github.com/mapillary/OpenSfM/blob/main/Dockerfile.ubuntu24>`_ for the commands to install all dependencies on Ubuntu 24.04.

 Installing dependencies on MacOSX